0

 Through a series of (un)fortunate events, I eventually found myself in the strange position of making a living from photography.
 Still, I don’t think I had ever really examined what I liked about photography.
 Sure, I enjoyed the process, the combination of technique and artistry, the collaboration with subjects and crew, the pretty girls, the catering (might I recommend the caprése), the pretty girls, etc. All accurate, but it ignores the fundamental question of “why is photography important to me?”
 There are plenty of other things I could do for a living…so why photography?

-It comes down to this: I’m an antisocial person who enjoys human connection on a visceral level.
-I love seeing what makes someone tick, feeling physical chemistry, finding vulnerable beauty.
+It comes down to this: Â I’m an antisocial person who lives for human connection on a visceral level.
+I love seeing what makes someone tick, exploring relationships and friendships, feeling physical chemistry, finding vulnerable beauty.
 Unfortunately, due to imperfect memory, age, death and red wine – once I learn this information in a 3am conversation, I can’t always retain it.

 I only have a hazy memory of what my friend Josh in third grade was like to hang out with (and no police reports to reminisce over, as we both had diplomatic immunity from our respective countries and paid cash for doctor visits).
 I only have a vague image of what Nikki, the first girl I kissed, looked like – modified by my own id and years of poor quality chocolate consumption (thankfully remedied in my adult life).
 And I’ve lived in many incredible cities, but can only really remember the family vacations that stuck in my head and occasionally in my father’s camera.